Brewers vs. Rockies Player Props Betting Odds

-Player props are available for Christian Yelich and Ryan McMahon, among others, when the Milwaukee Brewers host the Colorado Rockies at American Family Field on Monday at 8:10 PM ET.
+Player props are listed for Christian Yelich and Ryan McMahon, among others, when the Milwaukee Brewers host the Colorado Rockies at American Family Field on Tuesday at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!